cea-hpc/modules/doc/source/module.rst

  The path that the :command:`module` command searches when looking for *modulefiles*.
 Typically, it is set to the master *modulefiles* directory,
  |file modulefilesdir|, by the initialization script. :envvar:`MODULEPATH`
- can be set using **module use** or by the module initialization script to search group or personal *modulefile* directories before or after the master *modulefile* directory.
+ can be set using :subcmd:`module use<use>` or by the module initialization script to search group or personal *modulefile* directories before or after the master *modulefile* directory.